SAIC Galaxy

 Operating systems

 SAIC Galaxy were transportable Unix workstations and were shipped with HP-UX, supported in versions 10.20, 11.00 and 11i v1.
-Open source systems run quite well on them since the mid-2000s with Linux, NetBSD and OpenBSD supporting them plus possibly NeXTSTEP/PA-RISC and others.
+Open source systems run quite well on them since the mid-2000s with PA-RISC Linux, NetBSD and OpenBSD supporting them plus possibly NeXTSTEP/PA-RISC and others.

 SPEC benchmark data and comparisons to contemporary laptops and workstations: